online survey

 Button

-This is all especially problematic in the South, where America's HIV epidemic is most heavily concentrated (CDC 2019).
-In Atlanta for example, 70.2% of individuals living with HIV are Black, and 73.4% of those with new HIV diagnoses are Black (AIDSvu, 2018), even though only 34.3% of the city’s population is Black (Metro Atlanta Chamber 2019).
+This challenge is particularly pronounced in the Southern United States, where the HIV epidemic is most concentrated (CDC, 2019).
+In Atlanta, for example, 70.2% of individuals living with HIV and 73.4% of new diagnoses are among Black residents, despite making up 34.3% of the city's population (AIDSvu, 2018; Metro Atlanta Chamber, 2019).
+Addressing these disparities requires increased education, access to healthcare, and community-driven solutions to break the cycle of stigma and misinformation.

 Contact Us